YigitElma/YigitElma.github.io/_pages/about.md

 None academic stuff...
 ------
 By growing up with 2 architects, I believe I have obtained a good aesthetic vision and I care a lot about the visual quality of my projects as much as the content.
-Maybe that's why I am good at geometry, sometimes I solve geometry problems as a hobby, and why I made this website :smile:.
+Maybe that's why I made this website :smile:.
+Furthermore, getting accustomed to architectural drawings at a young age, made me like and be good at geometry, sometimes I solve geometry problems as a hobby.

 I love riding a bike.
 Even in Istanbul which is a very hilly city, by the way, I travel mostly on my e-bike, I know it's cheating but after 2 years of effort, I needed one.
 Also, in my free time, I play acoustic and electro guitar (depending on my mood).
-In high school, I was in a band, and if I'll ever have the chance again, I really want to play with others.
+In high school, I was in a band, and if I'll ever have the chance again, I want to play with others.

 In primary school, I was a swimmer.
-For 7 years, I spent a lot of time in pool, training.
-I believe in young age, training with a professional choach gives you a certain understanding of respect and demureness.
-In addition, when swimming 5 km per single training session, you have soo.. much time thinking.
+For 7 years, I spent a lot of time in the pool, training.
+I believe at a young age, training with a professional coach gives you a certain understanding of respect and demureness.
+In addition, when swimming 5 km per single training session, you have soo.. much time to think.
 Maybe, that's why I like brainstorming by myself.